 Variety of Platforms.
 Beinart has contributed to the New York Times, the Wall Street Journal, the Financial Times, the Boston Globe, the Atlantic, TIME, Slate, Reader’s Digest, Die Zeit, Frankfurter Allgemeine Zeitung, and Polity: The Journal of the Northeastern Political Science Studies Association.
 He is a former Senior Columnist at Ha’aretz and was named “Columnist of the Year” by The Week magazine.
 Additionally, he has appeared on Meet the Press, This Week, Charlie Rose, The McLaughlin Group, The Colbert Report, MTV, NBC, ABC, CNN, Fox, MSNBC and many other television and radio programs.
 He has provided commentary for CNN for both Democratic and Republican conventions, and previously gave the Theodore H. White lecture at Harvard’s Kennedy School of Government.
-He is a Senior Fellow in International Security at the New America Foundation.

 Education and Early Career.
 Beinart graduated from Yale University in 1993, winning a Rhodes scholarship for graduate study at Oxford University.
 After graduating from University College, Oxford with a master’s in philosophy in international relations, Beinart became The New Republic’s managing editor in 1995.
 He became senior editor in 1997, and from 1999–2006 served as the magazine’s editor.
 Beinart was a senior fellow at the Council on Foreign Relations from 2007–2009.
-He is a past Fellow at the New America Foundation.

 Politics Today.
 Peter Beinart offers a comprehensive picture of the political landscape.
 He offers an analysis of where the parties are and what their futures hold for them, including evaluating the perils of incumbency and the demographic changes that are affecting electoral results.
 With an independent perspective, he offers an original viewpoint on the current administration’s agenda and its challenges in achieving it.
 Beinart’s balanced scrutiny of the issues and current events gives audiences an entertaining and edifying experience they won’t soon forget.